Lotus-Gaming-DE/wcr-api/README.md

 ### Data loading

-Unit data is loaded once at startup by `DataLoader` which keeps a dictionary for fast lookups.
+Unit data is loaded once at startup by `DataLoader` via the application's lifespan context manager which keeps a dictionary for fast lookups.
 Use `get_unit_by_id` to retrieve a specific unit without iterating over the entire list.

 If data files cannot be read, the application now returns a 500 JSON response with `{"detail": "Internal server error"}` instead of exposing a stack